 Instead of navigating through this long path, you can simply press Win + R to open the Run box, then type

 shell:common startup, and the above folder will open at that location.

 To find the Windows 11/10 Startup folder for the current user, just type

 shell:startup after Win + R .

-Once you’re in the Startup folder, you may be surprised to find that the programs that usually start up with Windows aren’t actually here.
+Once you’re in the Startup folder, you may be surprised to know that the programs that usually start up with Windows aren’t actually here.

-You can manually add program shortcuts here, and they’ll start up with your PC from now on, but apps that have been automatically added by third-party software or Windows 10 are controlled from the Task Manager.
+You can manually add program shortcuts here, which we have covered in a later section below, and they’ll start up with your PC from now on.
+But the apps that have been automatically added by third-party software or Windows 11/10 are controlled by the Task Manager.

 Locating the Windows Startup Folder Programs from Task Manager

-The Startup folder is empty in Windows because its functions have been superseded by the Task Manager, Registry, Command Prompt and other system apps.
+The startup folder is empty in Windows, as its functions have been superseded by the Task Manager, Registry, Command Prompt and other system apps.
 That’s why some of the programs which you commonly encounter in startup can’t be located directly from the File Explorer.